iolivares-stratio/DiscoveryBook-ui-readme/README.md

 #### 3.4.2 Editing folders/dashboards"
 In the body of the project we find a table where we can see the different contents of a folder.
 It can be a folder or a dashboard.
 Inside an element we can find three points at the right side of the row.
 When we click on it, we will see some actions to perform, one of them is the "edit" action.
 This part is exactly the same as the creating one.
 The only difference is that the data of the folder/dashboard we are editing will be shown in the interface text boxes.

-Drop down menu location
+Drop down menu location:

 ![drop-down](/img/delete-element.png "Drop down menu")

-Edit folder interface
+Edit folder interface:

 ![edit-f](/img/edit-f.png "Edit new folder")

-Edit dashboard interface
+Edit dashboard interface:

 ![edit-d](/img/edit-d.png "Edit new dashboard")